Edit Content, Preserve Acoustics: Imperceptible Text-Based Speech Editing via Self-Consistency Rewards: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} We conduct training on the \textsf{Libriheavy}~\cite{kang2024libriheavy} dataset, a large-scale corpus comprising approximately 50,000 hours of English speech from LibriVox.
-For evaluation, we establish two distinct benchmarks to rigorously assess editing performance.
-The first, adapted from the Ming-Freeform-Audio-Edit-Benchmark~\cite{yan2025ming} (basic \& full), targets precise editing operations (Insertion, Deletion, Substitution).
-To ensure precision, we define ground-truth editing intervals via forced alignment.
-Specifically, WhisperX~\cite{bain2023whisperx} is employed to align original and target texts with the audio, automatically extracting accurate timestamps for editing masks.
-To evaluate stability under varying edit lengths, we constructed a supplementary test set derived from Seed-TTS-Eval~\cite{anastassiou2024seed}.
-We randomly sampled 200 utterances ($>$4s) and applied random editing masks with fixed durations of $\{0.5\text{s}, \dots, 2.5\text{s}\}$.
+\textbf{Datasets.} Training is conducted on \textsf{Libriheavy}~\cite{kang2024libriheavy}, a 50k-hour English speech corpus from LibriVox.
+We evaluate editing performance on two benchmarks.
+First, we adopt the Ming-Freeform-Audio-Edit-Benchmark~\cite{yan2025ming} (basic \& full), covering insertion, deletion, and substitution tasks.
+Ground-truth editing intervals are obtained via forced alignment using WhisperX~\cite{bain2023whisperx}.
+Second, to assess robustness under varying edit durations, we construct an additional test set from Seed-TTS-Eval~\cite{anastassiou2024seed} by sampling 200 utterances ($>$4s) and applying random masks with durations $\{0.5\text{s}, \dots, 2.5\text{s}\}$.

 \textbf{Baselines.} We benchmark our framework against three representative models covering diverse editing paradigms: \begin{itemize} \item \textbf{FluentSpeech}~\cite{jiang2023fluentspeech}: A NAR diffusion-based model generating mel-spectrograms directly. \item \textbf{VoiceCraft}~\cite{peng2024voicecraft}: A SOTA AR NCLM operating on quantized acoustic tokens. \item \textbf{Ming-UniAudio}~\cite{yan2025ming}: A unified LLM designed for speech understanding, editing, and generation. \end{itemize}